mika-s/mika-s.github.io/_posts/2017-11-04-creating-a-wireshark-dissector-in-lua-1.markdown

 ![Packet list protocol column]({{ "/assets/creating-wireshark-dissectors-1/protocol-column.png" | absolute_url }})

-We then have to create a sub tree in the tree structure found in the Packet Details pane.
+We must then create a sub tree in the tree structure found in the Packet Details pane.
 It done by adding an additional tree item to the tree object that was passed as an argument to the dissector function.

 ```lua